hexojs/site/source/docs/configuration.md

 ```

 {% note %}
-We strongly recommends you to store your theme configuration in one place.
-But in case you have to store your theme configuration separately, those information is quite important: The `theme_config` inside site's primary configuration file has the highest priority during merging, then the dedicated theme configuration file. the `_config.yml` file under the theme directory has the lowest priority.
+We strongly recommend you to store your theme configuration in one place.
+But in case you have to store your theme configuration separately, you need to know the priority of those configurations: The `theme_config` inside site's primary configuration file has the highest priority during merging, then the dedicated theme configuration file.
+The `_config.yml` file under the theme directory has the lowest priority.
 {% endnote %}